lawrencetang20/oilresearch/README.md

 ## Period Averages (from running final_products/period_averages.py)

-UPDATE: not including treasury.gov data
+UPDATE: not including treasury.gov data, not needed

 **Period 1 from 09/14/23 to 10/12/23:**